 Soaking is done to wood alone.
 If you try to soak pellets, they are most likely to disintegrate and the heat source will be nothing but dust, or more of a bunch of wet wood shavings and dust.

-Soaking is basically letting your wood fuel well, soak, in liquid so that you get more consistent heat and a slower burn making the wood efficient and producing more smoke.
+Soaking is basically letting your wood fuel well, soak, in liquid so that you get more consistent heat like making barbecue in charcoal grills, and a slower burn making the wood efficient and producing more smoke.

 Some people even suggest soaking wood in other forms of liquid aside from water.
 There are claims that soaking wood in beer or juice will make the smoke more fragrant.